MaidaIjaz/AmazonCloneNextJS/README.md

-# Build Banner of Amazon Using NextJS and Tailwind CSS (Responsive)
+# Build Product Feed of Amazon Using NextJS and Tailwind CSS (Responsive)

-Using the code in this repository you would be able to build the responsive Amazon Banner.
-You will use [react-responsive-carousel](https://www.npmjs.com/package/react-responsive-carousel) for this task.
+Using the code in this repository you would be able to build the responsive Amazon Product feed.
 ## Installation Steps

 Run following commands in your terminal: